Zzhang793/Math714_final_project_ENO_Burger/README.md

 **ENO_Burgers.py**
 This python file tests the high-order ENO finite volume scheme on Burgers' equation.
 Firstly, Euler forward with only a tiny time step is used.
 The reference solution is computed with a highly refined grid.
 Error as a function of h is plotted.
 Secondly, a final time of 0.26 is used to see what happens after shock form.

-How to run this code: hit run, and then every time a figure show up, close the figure will continue the program, there are 3 part of the program that generate 3 different figures.
+How to run this code: hit run, and then every time a figure show up, close the figure will continue the program, there are 3 parts of the program that generate 3 different figures.

 The other .npy files are for storage of the reference solution computed on a highly refined grid, which might take a lot of time to run.